 Be sure your rotary cutter blades are sharp and that your measurement marks on cutting boards and rulers are clear and easy to read.
 If you cut inaccurately, your seams will not match up, no matter how carefully you sew!

 Quarter Inch Seam Allowance

 The reason this is so important is that your seam allowances must be consistent.
 If you have some slightly wider and narrower, your patchwork pieces will not line up, no matter how carefully you have cut them.
 Other sewing projects may have wider seam allowances, but accuracy is still important.

 If you have a ¼” (6mm) sewing machine guidance foot, use it!
 Be certain your machine foot is ¼”.
 Don’t just eyeball it and assume that it is!
 Measure it.
 If you don’t have a special ¼” (6mm) foot, find another way of marking that allowance on your machine.

 How to Mark Seam Allowance on Your Machine

-- TAPE - For example, place masking tape or painters tape on your machine bed at exactly ¼” (6mm) from the needle.
-Some people prefer to build up a thick layer of tape, so that it wedges the fabric into place, and doesn’t allow shifting.
+- TAPE - Place masking tape or painter's tape on your machine bed at exactly ¼” (6mm) from the needle.
+Some people prefer to build up a thick layer of tape so that it wedges the fabric into place and doesn’t allow shifting.

 - BANDS - Some like to place a thick, firm elastic band around the bed of the machine to mark the ¼” line.